LukasKalbertodt/basgit/README.md

 $ npm install -g less
 ```

+Finally, we need to setup the database.
+For that, you need to install a PostgreSQL server (`sudo apt install postgresql` on Ubuntu) and the Diesel CLI tools (`cargo install diesel_cli`).
+Once these are installed, you have to execute `diesel setup` in this project's directory.

 ### Compile and run the program

 Now, you can simply run the application with: